andrew/ultimate-awesome/README.md

 - [314-or-so-awesome-raspberry-pi-resources](https://github.com/grantwinney/314-or-so-awesome-raspberry-pi-resources) - Here's a huge list of Raspberry Pi resources I put together for Pi Day - interesting people to follow, material to read, projects to try out.
 You've no excuse for not learning the Pi now! :wink:.
 - [awesome-social-projects](https://github.com/Jciel/awesome-social-projects) - Lista de projetos Open Source com alguma finalidade de cunho social ou politico/social.
 - [cybersecurity-free-tutorials](https://github.com/labex-labs/cybersecurity-free-tutorials) - Free Cybersecurity tutorials for beginners with 351 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
+- [awesome-mad](https://github.com/mad-center/awesome-mad) - Tutorials, guides, books of MAD culture.（围绕静止系MAD的教程资源导航）.
 - [awesome-product-submission-sites](https://github.com/ningshenlo/awesome-product-submission-sites) - This repository compiles numerous websites where you can submit your products, accompanied by essential explanations.
 It aims to assist your startup in gaining early exposure and dissemination for your innovative products.
 - [awesome-open-transport](https://github.com/pomodoren/awesome-open-transport) - Awesome resources for Open-Source and AI for Transport.
+- [SORTED](https://github.com/PTDZ/SORTED) - SORTED: A curated collection of interesting ideas, tools, and resources in neuroscience, data management, and data science, all in the spirit of Open Science.
+Additionally, it includes interesting miscellaneous links related to AI tools and productivity.
 - [awesome-sdl](https://github.com/RobLoach/awesome-sdl) - Curated list of awesome libraries and bindings for SDL.
 - [awesome-ps2](https://github.com/sammwyy/awesome-ps2) - Awesome list of PlayStation 2 homebrew, tools and games.
-- [awesome-tech-ethics](https://github.com/sampart/awesome-tech-ethics) - Awesome list of resources for reducing the potential negative effects of technology on society.
 - [awesome-seismology](https://github.com/schipp/awesome-seismology) - Awesome Seismology - Earthquakes, Earth's structure, and related methodology.
 - [awesome-telegram](https://github.com/serhii-londar/awesome-telegram) - Curated list of Telegram-related projects.
 - [data-structures-in-open-source](https://github.com/sidthekidder/data-structures-in-open-source) - Data structures used in open source projects around the world.